rahmjan/LINGI2355-Multicore/02_Lists/Report.md

     [Performance_lists_per_thread](./plots/benchmark-1/performance_lists_per_thread.pdf)
     [Performance_lists_total](./plots/benchmark-1/performance_lists_total.pdf)

     From the graphs I think you can see expected results for the different flavours.
-The only exception is `Lazy` and `Optimistic`.
-It seem there is somewhere mistake in measurement for 2 threads.
-Also for all flavors there is no value for 1 thread.
     `Lazy` and `Optimistic` also show little deviations for different threads, that should be contributed to `initial traversal`.
     `Lock-free` should be the best from all of them but maybe `AtomicMarkableReference` is slowing speed of the list.
 Here it could be interesting to try to run with more operations per thread.
 This also hold true for other configurations.